coreos/coreos-assembler/README.md

 ### kola native code
-For some tests, the `Cluster` interface is limited and it is desirable to run native go code directly on one of the CoreOS machines.
+For some tests, the `Cluster` interface is limited and it is desirable to run native go code directly on one of the Container Linux machines.
 This is currently possible by using the `NativeFuncs` field of a kola `Test` struct.
 This like a limited RPC interface.